 Attention: While importing Panasonic P2 MXF clips to HD Video Converter for conversion, please make sure you have the entire MXF file structure as it saved on your camcorder.
 If you only have some separate .MXF clips, your files will have image only without audio.

 Step 2: From the ‘Profile’ bar, select ‘Avid DNxHD (*.mov)’ as output format from ‘Avid Media Composer’ catalogue.

-Important: If you’ve loaded a number of video clips to do batch conversion, please do remember ticking off ‘Apply to All’ option before you start
+Important: If you’ve loaded a number of video clips to do batch conversion, please do remember ticking off ‘Apply to All’ option before you start.

 If necessary, you can tick off ‘Merge’ to join selected mxf clips, or you can click ‘Settings’ button to adjust video and audio settings like video resolution, bit rate, frame rate, audio codec, audio bit rate, sample rate and audio channels.

-Step 3: When ready, click the big button ‘Convert’ to start converting/transcoding/encoding MXF clips to DNxHD MOV for using with Avid Media Composer.
+Step 3: When ready, click the big button ‘Convert’ to start transcoding MXF clips to DNxHD MOV for using with Avid Media Composer.
 As soon as the conversion finished, you can click ‘Open Folder’ button to find the generated Avid MOV files with ease.

 Why Adobe Premiere Pro CS6 can’t import MXF video files?

 FCP 7 not recognizing my MXF file – convert MXF to ProRes

 Convert P2 MXF to ProRes for FCP 6/7/X without losing sound

 MXF and Vegas – How can I edit MXF video files in Sony Vegas?